flutter/flutter/docs/about/Project-teams.md

 See our page on managing issues: https://github.com/flutter/flutter/wiki/Issue-hygiene

-Keep an eye out for bugs that should block releases, update the bad builds page accordingly: https://github.com/flutter/flutter/wiki/Bad-Builds
+Keep an eye out for bugs that should block releases, update the [bad builds](../releases/Bad-Builds.md) page accordingly.

 ### Be conservative when scheduling